-According to the IRS, “an ALE member will owe this first type of employer shared responsibility payment if, for any month, it does not offer minimum essential coverage to at least 95 percent of its full-time employees (and their dependents), and if at least one full-time employee receives the premium tax credit for purchasing coverage through the Marketplace.”
+According to the IRS, “an ALE member will owe this first type of employer shared responsibility payment if, for any month, it does not offer MEC to at least 95 percent of its full-time employees (and their dependents), and if at least one full-time employee receives the premium tax credit for purchasing coverage through the Marketplace.”

 Part-time and full-time equivalent employees do not factor into this calculation.